jbailinua/gravhopper/README.md

 Gravitational N-body simulation code written by Jeremy Bailin.

+*"They told me computers could only do arithmetic." -- Grace Hopper*

 Named in honour of pioneering computer scientist Grace Hopper.
 Doubly appropriate because it uses a leapfrog integrator.